-- (1) A statement that the inspection was conducted to determine whether lead-based paint is present on deteriorated paint surfaces and on painted surfaces that will be disturbed or replaced; - (2) Date of the testing; - (3) Address of building; - (4) Date of construction; - (5) Apartment numbers (if applicable); - (6) The name, address, and telephone number of the owner or owners of each residential dwelling or child-occupied facility; - (7) Name, signature, and certification number of each certified lead inspector/risk assessor or certified elevated blood lead (EBL) inspector/risk assessor conducting the paint testing; - (8) Name, address, and telephone number of each laboratory conducting an analysis of collected samples; - (9) Each testing method and sampling procedure employed for paint analysis, including quality control data and, if used, the manufacturer, serial number, software, and operating mode of any X-ray fluorescence (XRF) analyzer; - (10) XRF readings taken for calibration and calculations to demonstrate that the XRF is properly calibrated; - (11) Specific locations by room of each painted component tested for the presence of lead-based paint and the results for each component expressed in terms appropriate to the sampling method used; - (12) A statement that all painted or finished components that were not tested must be assumed to contain lead-based paint; - (13) A description of the location, type, and severity of identified lead-based paint hazards, including the classification of each tested surface as to whether it is a lead-based paint hazard, and any other potential lead hazards, including bare soil in the dripline of a home where lead-based paint is identified on exterior components or lead-based paint previously existed on exterior components, but has been removed, enclosed, or encapsulated; - (14) A description of interim controls and lead abatement options for each identified lead-based paint hazard and a suggested prioritization for addressing each hazard.
-If the use of an encapsulant or enclosure is recommended, the report shall recommend a maintenance and monitoring schedule for the encapsulant or enclosure; - (15) Information regarding the owner's obligations to disclose known lead-based paint and lead-based paint hazards upon sale or lease of residential property as required by Subpart H of 24 CFR Part 35 and Subpart I of 40 CFR Part 745; and - (16) Information about the notification regarding lead-based paint prior to renovation, remodeling, or repainting as required by 641-Chapter 69. - 70.6(10) A certified elevated blood lead (EBL) inspection agency shall maintain for a period of at least 10 years the written records for all elevated blood lead (EBL) inspections conducted by persons that the agency employs or contracts with to provide elevated blood lead (EBL) inspections in the agency's service area. - 70.6(11) A person may be certified as a lead inspector/risk assessor, sampling technician, or elevated blood lead (EBL) inspector/risk assessor and as a lead abatement contractor or lead abatement worker.
-Except as specified by paragraph 70.6(6) "j" and paragraph 70.6(8) "f," a person who is certified both as a lead inspector/risk assessor, sampling technician, or elevated blood lead (EBL) inspector/risk assessor and as a lead abatement contractor or lead abatement worker shall not provide both lead inspection or visual risk assessment and lead abatement services at the same site unless a written consent or waiver, following full disclosure by the person, is obtained from the owner or manager of the site. - 70.6(12) Any paint chip, dust, or soil samples collected pursuant to the work practice standards contained in subrules 70.6(1) to 70.6(6) and 70.6(9) shall be collected by persons certified as a lead inspector/risk assessor or an elevated blood lead (EBL) inspector/risk assessor.
-Any paint chip, dust, or soil samples collected pursuant to the work practice standards contained in subrule 70.6(8) for clearance testing following lead abatement shall be collected by persons certified as a lead inspector/risk assessor or an elevated blood lead (EBL) inspector/risk assessor.
-Any dust or soil samples collected pursuant to the work practice standards contained in subrule 70.6(8) for clearance testing after interim controls, paint stabilization, standard treatments, ongoing lead-based paint maintenance, and rehabilitation pursuant to 24 CFR 35.1340 shall be collected only by certified sampling technicians, certified lead inspector/risk assessors, or certified elevated blood lead (EBL) inspector/risk assessors.
-Any paint chip, dust, or soil samples collected pursuant to the work practice standards contained in 641-70.6(135) shall be analyzed by a recognized laboratory.
+- (1) A statement that the inspection was conducted to determine whether lead-based paint is present on deteriorated paint surfaces and on painted surfaces that will be disturbed or replaced; - (2) Date of the testing; - (3) Address of building; - (4) Date of construction; - (5) Apartment numbers (if applicable); - (6) The name, address, and telephone number of the owner or owners of each residential dwelling or child-occupied facility; - (7) Name, signature, and certification number of each certified lead inspector/risk assessor or certified elevated blood lead (EBL) inspector/risk assessor conducting the paint testing; - (8) Name and certification number of the certified firm(s) conducting the paint testing; - (9) Name, address, and telephone number of each laboratory conducting an analysis of collected samples; - (10) Each testing method and sampling procedure employed for paint analysis, including quality control data and, if used, the manufacturer, serial number, software, and operating mode of any X-ray fluorescence (XRF) analyzer; - (11) XRF readings taken for calibration and calculations to demonstrate that the XRF is properly calibrated; - (12) Specific locations by room of each painted component tested for the presence of lead-based paint and the results for each component expressed in terms appropriate to the sampling method used; - (13) A statement that all painted or finished components that were not tested must be assumed to contain lead-based paint; - (14) A description of the location, type, and severity of identified lead-based paint hazards, including the classification of each tested surface as to whether it is a lead-based paint hazard, and any other potential lead hazards, including bare soil in the dripline of a home where lead-based paint is identified on exterior components or lead-based paint previously existed on exterior components, but has been removed, enclosed, or encapsulated: - (15) A description of interim controls and lead abatement options for each identified lead-based paint hazard and a suggested prioritization for addressing each hazard.
+If the use of an encapsulant or enclosure is recommended, the report shall recommend a maintenance and monitoring schedule for the encapsulant or enclosure; - (16) Information regarding the owner's obligations to disclose known lead-based paint and lead-based paint hazards upon sale or lease of residential property as required by Subpart H of 24 CFR Part 35 and Subpart I of 40 CFR Part 745; - (17) Information regarding Iowa's prerenovation notification requirements found in 641-Chapter 69; and information regarding Iowa's regulations for renovation found in 641-Chapter 70; and - (18) The report shall contain the following statement: - "The location and nature of this inspection are required to be reported to the Iowa Department of Public Health for tracking purposes.
+The Iowa Department of Public Health may review this report for compliance purposes.
+It is a violation of law for anyone other than the certified lead professional signing it to alter this report.
+This report may be supplemented with additional information, so long as any addendum is signed by a lead inspector/risk assessor or elevated blood lead (EBL) inspector/risk assessor certified according to Iowa Administrative Code 641-70.3(135) and 70.5(135)." - 70.6(10) A certified lead inspector/risk assessor or a certified elevated blood lead (EBL) inspector/risk assessor must conduct reevaluations according to the following standards.
+Reevaluations shall be conducted only by a certified lead inspector/risk assessor or a certified elevated blood lead (EBL) inspector/risk assessor.